 The program is designed as a part-time cohort model and can be completed in two years.
 View the degree requirements for more detailed information about the courses.

-For more information, visit the School of Education's MS in Global and International Education (http://drexel.edu/soe/academics/graduate/global-and-international-education/) webpage or contact gie@drexel.edu.
+For more information, visit the School of Education's MS in Global and International Education (http://drexel.edu/soe/academics/graduate/global-and-international-education/) webpage.

 Admission to this program requires: